 - a user specific Digest view summarizing all kudos of all teams in which the user is a member of

-- some personal settings
+- personal settings

-- the icon upload
+- the emoji upload

 - the global administration area of Kudozza